yourboyace247/Finance-Tracker/README.md

 # :dollar: Balance!
 ![Home Page](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Balance!.png)

-Below the header you will see your balance.Current balace has the amount of the money currently have.The same is the Income.Expenses display the amount of all the money you spended.
+Below the header you will see your balance.Current balace has the amount of the money you currently have.The same goes for Income.Expenses display the amount of all the money you spended.

 # :money_with_wings: Add New Transaction:
 ![Transaction](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Transaction.png)